 I was perusing Ulta the other week with my bestie, Katie.
 We eat and makeup shop – that’s how we roll.
-I spotted the NYX Micro Brow Pencil, and it looked eerily similar to my holy grail eyebrow product, the Anastasia Brow Wiz.
+I spotted the NYX Micro Brow Pencil, and it looked eerily similar to my holy grail eyebrow product, the Anastasia Brow Wiz .
 I’m all about a good dupe, and I love discovering new ones so I can share them with you.
 Despite the fact that I constantly keep two Brow Wiz pencils in my possession at all times (I need a back up if one runs out!
-Hashtag makeup Armageddon…omgggggg), I had to try the NYX product out to see if I could find something that came remotely close.
+Hashtag makeup Armageddon…omgggggg), I had to try the NYX product out to see if I could find something that came remotely close and could call it my Brow Wiz dupe.
 I have yet to find the perfect brow product at the drugstore, aside from the Milani Clear Brow Gel, so I was excited to try this!

 Now, let’s talk about the specifics.
 I think in order for this to be a good dupe, it should be a good color match, applies similarly, and performs as good as its high end competitor.

 - It’s identical.
 NYX really is paying homage to the Brow Wiz here (or is that copying?).

 - The only slight difference is the spoolie on the bottom is a little longer and thinner than the Brow Wiz.

 - They also open on opposite sides of the packaging logos.
 Maybe that makes it not an exact copy cat, so NYX can get away with it?

 - The NYX Micro Brow Pencil comes in eight shades, which is very impressive, considering it’s a “drugstore” product.
 The Anastasia Brow Wiz comes in nine shades.

 - I picked up the shade Taupe because I felt like there wasn’t anything similar (Ash Brown seemed like it would be too dark for me).